Tiago Henrique Gomes da Rocha

 Tiago Henrique Gomes da Rocha (born 4 February 1988) is a Brazilian former security guard and serial killer who has claimed to have killed 39 people.
 He approached his victims on a motorbike and shouted "robbery" before shooting them.
 However, he never took anything.
 He targeted homeless people, women and homosexuals in Goiás.
-His youngest victim was a 14-year-old girl killed in January 2014 and 16 of his victims were women.
+Sixteen of his victims were female, with the youngest being a 14-year-old girl whom he killed in January 2014.

 Gomes da Rocha was arrested after being caught riding a motorbike with a fake plate.
-He earlier caught the attention of police after they discovered that he was facing trial for stealing the number plate off a motorbike at a supermarket in Goiania in January 2014.
+He earlier caught the attention of police after they discovered that he was facing trial for stealing the number plate off a motorbike at a supermarket in Goiânia in January 2014.
 A motorbike, stolen plates and the suspected murder weapon, a .38 revolver, were retrieved from a home he shared with his mother.
 He attempted suicide in his prison cell on 16 October 2014 by slashing his wrists with a smashed light bulb.
-Gomes da Rocha has claimed to have gained murderous urges after being sexually abused by his neighbor at age 11.
+Gomes da Rocha has claimed to have had murderous urges since age 11, when he was sexually abused by a neighbor.

 In May 2016, he was convicted of 11 murders and sentenced to 25 years in prison.